lauensmr/MDExample/Workshop_Module2.md

 ### Create a Load Balancer Target Group

 Next, use the CLI to create an NLB **target group**.
 A target group allows AWS resources to register themselves as targets for requests that the load balancer receives to forward.
 Our service containers will automatically register to this target so that they can receive traffic from the NLB when they are provisioned.
-This command includes one value that will need to be replaced, your `vpc-id` which can be found as a value within the earlier saved `MythicalMysfitsCoreStack` output returned by CloudFormation.
+This command includes one value that will need to be replaced, your `vpc-id` which can be found as a value within the earlier saved `MSKAppMod` output returned by CloudFormation.

 ```
 aws elbv2 create-target-group --name MythicalMysfits-TargetGroup --port 8080 --protocol TCP --target-type ip --vpc-id REPLACE_ME_VPC_ID --health-check-interval-seconds 10 --health-check-path / --health-check-protocol HTTP --healthy-threshold-count 3 --unhealthy-threshold-count 3 > opn